|Time:||Monday and Wednesday, 5:30PM - 6:50PM|

 |Office location:||New Computer Science 218|

 CSE 336 will provide students with an introduction to the technology of the Internet, especially approaches to programming cloud-based systems.
 While the business and tools of the Internet-are still evolving, the underlying technology has become fairly well established.
 This technology takes the form of various standards, architectural approaches, interfaces, and programming APIs.
 The programming APIs are particularly relevant in that they provide an abstraction of the underlying technology.
-CSE 336 uses the programming APIs (primarily Java) to present the technology of the Internet.
 The course presents the concepts needed to build enterprise-wide solutions, particularly the server-side components of those solutions.
-Students are expected to complete many programming assignments that develop components of E-Commerce solutions.
+Students are expected to complete many programming assignments that develop components of cloud solutions.

 Successful completion of CSE 219 is required to enroll in this course.